-Instructional Coach: A peer-support role which involves direct interaction with teachers for the purpose of improving instructional practice.
+Instructional Coach: a person employed in a peer-support role which involves direct interaction with teachers for the purpose of improving instructional practice.
 Instructional Coaches may be district or building-based professionals.

-Interim Employee: Employed when a vacancy in a teaching position occurs by separation from employment, leave without pay, workers' compensation, short-term disability or absence caused by an episode of violence in the school.
+Interim Teacher: a person employed when a vacancy in a teaching position occurs by separation from employment, leave without pay, workers' compensation, short-term disability or absence caused by an episode of violence in the school.
 An interim teacher may not be employed to replace a permanent employee who is using paid leave.
-If the interim teacher is licensed in the area of assignment, he/she would be paid from the budget code from which the regular teacher being replaced is paid.
+If the interim teacher is licensed in the area of assignment, he/she is paid from the budget code from which the regular teacher being replaced is paid.
 Non-certified interim employees must be coded to object code 122.
 Certified interim employees should be coded to object code 121, with provisional licensing if the assignment is out-of-field.